Our Latest Publications on Elementary Learning

 - Homework assigned after each session

 We begin with a consultation to learn about your scholar’s strengths and areas of growth, followed by a diagnostic exam to set expectations and goals.
-From there, your trained tutor takes your student through a tailored enrichment curriculum at your student’s pace, while also supporting their needs with schoolwork.
+From there, your trained tutor takes your student through a tailored enrichment curriculum at your student’s pace, while also supporting their needs with schoolwork and executive functioning skills.

 Student can meet with their tutor in our office, at home, or online–whichever works best for your family.
 For consistency and progress, we strongly recommend keeping tutorials the same days and times of throughout the program.